fleetdm/fleet/handbook/community.md

 > Sometimes (typically for Fleet customers), a Fleet team member may add tests and make any necessary changes to merge the PR.

 If everything is good to go, approve the review.

+For PRs that will not be merged:

+- Thanks the contributor for their effort and explain why the changes won't be merged.
+- Close the PR.

 ## Fleet swag